THE ARTIST WHO PAINTS STRIPES

 In Landscapes of Provence, Harry MC invites us on a sensory journey to the sunlit landscapes of southern France.
 These works, at once minimalist and evocative, distill the artist’s experience of Provence into vertical bands of colour—each stripe is a memory, a story, inspired by the region’s luminous light, the vineyards, the olive groves and ancient hilltop villages.
 The series translates the soul of Provence into a rhythmic interplay of tone, texture, and vibrancy.
 It transcends traditional representation, capturing not what Provence looks like, but what it feels like.
 The bold yet harmonious palette speaks of terracotta rooftops warmed by the sun, lavender fields and glasses of the local rosé.

-But this is not merely a celebration of the physical landscape, Harry's experience of the Provence lifestyle—the easy conviviality of those who live there, the market-days, the unhurried afternoons, ingrains these paintings with a meditative quality.
+But this is not merely a celebration of the physical landscape, Harry's experience of the Provence lifestyle, the easy conviviality of those who live there, the market-days, the unhurried afternoons, ingrains these paintings with a meditative quality.
 Each stripe becomes the essence of this timeless region, from the earthy reds of the soil to the unbroken blues of the Mediterranean sky.
-With Landscapes of Provence, Harry merges abstraction with deep emotional resonance, creating a collection that invites viewers to linger, remember, and perhaps even visit Provence and experience it for themselves.
+With Landscapes of Provence, Harry MC merges abstraction with deep emotional resonance, creating a collection that invites viewers to linger, remember, and perhaps even visit Provence and experience it for themselves.

 Harry explored the Luberon region and was particularly inspired by the landscape around the villages of Menerbes, Oppede and Lacoste.
 The latter is an enchanting creative enclave, an understated, perfectly preserved medieval village and the former home of fashion designer Pierre Cardin.